 Efforts Encouraged to Promote Safe Worship Environments, Prevent Spread of Flu

-(PROVIDENCE, R.I.)-The Most Rev. Thomas J. Tobin, Bishop of The Roman Catholic Diocese of Providence, today issued to parishes a number of suggested precautions to promote safe worship environments for the faithful during the current influenza outbreak.
+(Providence RI) – The Most Rev. Thomas J. Tobin, Bishop of The Roman Catholic Diocese of Providence, today issued to parishes a number of suggested precautions to promote safe worship environments for the faithful during the current influenza conditions.
 The precautions are not mandatory, rather, suggestions for pastors to consider when assessing local conditions.

 “As pastors committed to promoting and protecting the well-being of our parishioners, we need to be as cautious and prudent as possible in responding to this public health threat…,” wrote Bishop Tobin to pastors.
-“Since conditions vary from one locale to another, I believe that the most effective approach is at the level of the local parish.
-Nonetheless, during this most recent influenza outbreak I strongly recommend that pastors consider appropriate measures to ensure the health and safety of parishioners.”
+“Since conditions vary from one locale to another, I believe that the most effective approach is at the level of the local parish.”

-Following the latest Rhode Island Department of Public Health categorization of the statewide estimate of influenza activity as ‘widespread,’ pastors may consider the following practical precautions to help prevent the spread of the flu virus:
+Following the latest report from the Rhode Island Department of Public Health categorizing the statewide estimate of influenza activity as ‘widespread,’ pastors may consider the following guidelines and recommendations to help prevent the spread of the flu virus.

-- Provide hand sanitizer at the doors of church and school buildings.
+•Provide hand sanitizer at the doors of church, school, or other public buildings.